 - run sports activities with other schools.

-- All Year 5 students take part in Hoops for Health, skipping and judo taster workshops
+- All Year 5 students take part in Hoops for Health

 - All Year 5 students take part in a team building day in September in school in association with Active Northumberland to develop group skills through various sporting activities, as part of their transition programme